Research Institute of Petroleum Industry: History

 In proclamation of supreme leader of Iran on general policies of resistive economy, there are two clauses which relate to enhancement in strategic reservoirs of oil and gas and increase in added value through completion of the value chain of gas and oil industry.
 PIRI is the key element in realization of these objectives.
-PIRI believes that the main factors in realization of these objectives are creation, development, and indigenization of required technologies in oil recovery and completion of the cycle of “science up to wealth”; thus one of the ways for reaching these goals is establishment of science-based companies.

 In line with the goals of vision2025 document in which Iran is considered as a developed country occupying the first economic, scientific and technological place in the region; and by establishing an effective interaction in its international affairs, PIRI tries to reach the first scientific rank in the region.
-So, PIRI plays an outstanding role in realization of the vision document and even aims to realize science-based economy and international interactions.
-The role of energy in Iran's economy and increase of its consumption in the country, made PIRI develop a complete and comprehensive plan for optimization of energy consumption.